 The homestead pool

-March and April are the end of the northern wet season; May-October is the northern dry season
+April is at the end of the northern wet season; May-September is the northern dry season.

 Get in touch